elmahio/documentation/docs/asp-net-core-troubleshooting.md

 - Make sure that you didn't enable any Ignore filters or set up any Rules with an ignore action on the log in question.
 - Make sure that you don't have any code catching all exceptions happening in your system and ignoring them (could be a logging filter, a piece of middleware, or similar).

-## Common exceptions and how to fix them
+## Common problems and how to fix them

 Here you will a list of common exceptions and how to solve them.